no00ne/CS305-2025Spring-FinalProject/README.md

 1. `start_peer_discovery`

 * Define the JSON format of a `hello` message, which should include: `{message type, sender’s ID, IP address, port, flags, and message ID}`.
 A `sender’s ID` can be `peer_port`.
 The `flags` should indicate whether the peer is `NATed or non-NATed`, and `full or lightweight`.
 The `message ID` can be a random number.
-* Send a `hello` message to all known peers and put the messages into the outbox queue.
+* Send a `hello` message to all reachable peers and put the messages into the outbox queue.

 2. `handle_hello_message`